nehapatlolla/Foundation-Course/notes3.md

 ![Kanban board](image-4.png)

 Kanban board is a tool to manage the scrum.
-It gives shape to tthe agile.
-It tells what priority is assigned, what all nare completed, backlogs, etc.
+It gives shape to the agile.
+It tells what priority is assigned, what all are completed, backlogs, etc.

+Reviewer checks the code quality.

-After the process is done by the dev team testing team picks up and is assigned to QA lead.
+After the process is done by the dev team testing team picks up the tickets and is assigned to QA lead.

 ## References